tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/section_9.md

 }
 ```

-Things narked with `var` are mutable, things marked with `let` are immutable.
+Things marked with `var` are mutable, things marked with `let` are immutable.

 ---